Callington Lease Extension - Free Consultation

 Increase your lease and increase your Callington property value

-It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement